LuiseFreese/mermaid/docs/DEVELOPER_ARCHITECTURE.md

 # Developer & Architecture Guide

 This document provides a comprehensive overview of the Mermaid to Dataverse Converter application architecture, design decisions, and implementation details for developers who want to understand, maintain, or contribute to the project.
+Because after all - this is open-source - which is not only free, but I'd love to invite you to join me in this and make a good thing even better!

 ## System Overview

-The Mermaid to Dataverse Converter is a **production-ready Node.js web application** deployed on Azure App Service that converts Mermaid ERD diagrams into Microsoft Dataverse entities, columns, and relationships.
+The Mermaid to Dataverse Converter is a Node.js web application deployed on Azure App Service that converts Mermaid ERD diagrams into Microsoft Dataverse entities, columns, and relationships.

-**Key Features:**
+### Key Features

 - **Modern Wizard Interface** - Step-by-step guided deployment
 - **Real-time ERD Validation** - Auto-correction and syntax checking
 - **CDM Integration** - Automatic detection and mapping to Microsoft Common Data Model entities